 Who says healthy can’t be delicious?
 This healthy apple crisp recipe is 100% whole grain, uses less sugar than traditional crisps, is naturally sweetened, and no dairy!
 So this is also a vegan apple crisp if that’s your thing.
 Either way, it’s delicious.
 And I don’t know about you, but that’s always my thing.

-This year I decided to take the classic apple crisp and make a healthy version.
+But this year I decided to take the classic apple crisp and make a healthy apple crisp.
 Yes healthy.
 I used America’s Test Kitchen Naturally Sweet cookbook as my inspiration and made a few tweaks to make it not only naturally sweetened, but 100% whole grain, and vegan as well.

 What makes this recipe healthy?